HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

 10. When applicable, save all custom files (application and theme EAR files, WAR files) to an external or shared drive, for use later when importing to the target environment.

+11. Validate if you have any custom Dynacaches, URLs, JVM Environment Parameters or other custom WebSphere configuration.
+If you are not sure what customizations were applied you can leverage the comparison tool WebSphere Configuration Comparison Tool.
+For more details see [WebSphere Configuration Comparison Tool](https://github.com/IBM/websphere-cct)

 ## Import the source HCL Portal server

 1. Log in to the machine from where you will access your HCL Portal Container.